 - No additional onsite parking is required when an ADU is located within one-half mile of a public transit stop or when an ADU is established by converting floor area in an existing primary residence or an existing accessory structure (no new floor area is added); and

 - When a garage or carport is demolished or converted in relation to the establishment of an ADU, the onsite parking spaces do not need to be replaced.
 Note: If the lost covered parking for a garage conversion is not replaced, this may result in the primary residence becoming nonconforming and limit the ability for future additions to the primary residence without reestablishing the required parking.

 An existing nonconforming structure may be converted into an ADU provided that it was legally constructed at the time it was originally established; and a new ADU may be constructed in the same location and to the same dimensions as an existing structure is considered as a conversion.

-An ADU may be rented separately from the primary residence, but it cannot be rented for a period of less than 30 days.
+An ADU may be rented separately from the primary residence, but it must be rented for a period of at least than 31 days.
 The ADU cannot be sold separately from the main residence.